 - The development site is predominantly comprised of upland grazing land, which as a result is generally of low ecological value along with localized areas of relatively shallow drained and modified peatland.
-Some more sensitive bog and heathland areas have been identified across the site, which have been avoided where possible. - The first phase of peat probing has been undertaken across the site, which as shown that whilst there are pockets of peatland found across the site, such as the areas of Midhill Bog and Broadlee Moss, the majority of the site is not considered to be particularly peaty.
-Further, more detailed peat surveys will be carried out once the design is developed further, to ensure impacts on peatland are minimised. - Whitlaw and Branxholme SAC falls within the site in one area and overlaps the site boundary in another area, which is designated for plant species (base-rich fens, slender green feather-moss and wet mires).
-The hydrological catchments for these areas has been identified, mapped and considered as a constraint, in order to protect the flora and the water that feeds them. - Ornithological surveys have been taking place across the Site, in line with NatureScot survey guidance, since March 2023, with the surveys due to complete in March 2025.
-A number of species, including some appearing on the Red List, have been identified as being present across the site.

-- Whilst there are no designated heritage assets (such as scheduled monuments and listed buildings) within the site boundary, there are a number in the immediate vicinity of the site.
-In addition, there are a large number of historic environment records found within the site itself. - A Biodiversity Enhancement Plan will be developed for the site.
-This plan will compensate for any direct habitat loss and will provide a net gain in biodiversity, as well as an overview of enhancements (in line with NPF4). - Noise from the turbines will be within the accepted limits agreed with the Council - An MBNL microwave link traverses the site and turbine locations have been adjusted to avoid this link and its associated buffer zone where required.
+Some more sensitive bog and heathland areas have been identified across the site, which have been avoided where possible. - Peat probing has been undertaken across the site, which has shown that there are pockets of peatland found across the site, such as the areas of Midhill Bog and Broadlee Moss, the majority of the site does not contain deep peat.
+Furthermore, detailed peat surveys have been undertaken since the previous public exhibitions and the design has been modified to minimise impacts on peatland. - Part of the Whitlaw and Branxholme SAC falls within the site and overlaps the site boundary in another area, which is a designation for plant species (base-rich fens, slender green feathermoss and wet mires).
+The hydrological catchments for these areas has been identified, mapped and considered as a constraint, in order to protect the flora and the water that feeds them. - Ornithological surveys have been taking place across the Site, in line with NatureScot survey guidance, since March 2023, with the surveys completed in April 2025.
+A number of species, including some appearing on the Red List, have been identified as being present across the site. - Whilst there are no designated heritage assets (such as scheduled monuments and listed buildings) within the site boundary, there are a number in the immediate vicinity of the site.
+In addition, there are historic environment records found within the site itself. - A Biodiversity Enhancement Plan will be developed for the site.
+This plan will compensate for any direct habitat loss and will provide a net gain in biodiversity, as well as an overview of enhancements (in line with NPF4). - Noise from the turbines will be within the accepted limits agreed with the Council and in line with best practice. - An MBNL microwave link traverses the site and turbine locations have been adjusted to avoid this link and its associated buffer zone where required.

-InvenergyMID HILL WIND FARM Peat Depth Plan
+Peat Depth Plan